Lexicon (company): Home theater equipment

 Lexicon's first foray into home theater equipment was with its surround processor, the CP-1.
 Later, a CP-2 was released, followed by the CP-3 and the CP-3+.
 The CP-3/CP-3+ were the first of its home theater products to be THX certified.

 With the arrival of Dolby Digital, the CP line had to be discontinued.
 It was replaced with the DC line, namely the DC-1 [1996] and the DC-2.
 It was at this point that the company introduced its revolutionary surround processing algorithm Logic 7.
 Logic 7 was notable for generating a convincing soundfield from seven loudspeakers when presented with either a stereo or 5.1 input.

 After a while, Lexicon added the MC-1 to its lineup of the DC-1 and DC-2, and the MC-1 became its new flagship.

 A few years later, Lexicon introduced the MC-12 and the MC-12b.
 The MC-12b was in all respects identical to the MC-12 except that it had balanced outputs in addition to the standard unbalanced ones.
 Shortly after this, Lexicon filled in the lower end of its product line by providing an MC-8 and an MC-4.
 They also produced a receiver, the RV-8.

 As of this writing (8/2016), its current flagship is the MC-14.
 Conspicuously absent from this model is the room correction offered by its recent predecessors such as the MC-12.

 In addition to surround processors, Lexicon also sells the LX and CX multi-channel home theater amplifiers and the RT-20 DVD player.
-Its discontinued NT line of amplifiers were rebadged Bryston amplifiers.
+Its discontinued NT line of amplifiers was rebadged Bryston amplifiers.